Migrate a blog from Ghost to Quarto

 quarto publish gh-pages

-From then on, every time I push changes to the main branch, GitHub Actions will automatically render the website with Quarto and update the gh-pages branch.
+Since then, every time I push changes to the main branch, GitHub Actions automatically renders the website and updates the gh-pages branch.

 Using a custom domain